Opening a business in Estonia in 2023: new rules

 Authorized capital

-The minimum amount of share capital for a private limited company is €2,500.
-Since February 2023 it is reduced to 1 eurocents if the company has 1 shareholder.
-Not only that, when starting a business in Estonia instead of real money shareholders need only declare the required amount of share capital (except for crypto-business and other forms of activities that require state regulation).
-It should be taken into account that the authorized capital must be deposited before the shareholders receive income in the form of dividends.
+The minimum share capital for a private limited company is €2,500.
+Since February 2023, it has been reduced to €0.01 if the company has one shareholder.
+Also, when starting a business in Estonia, shareholders need only declare the required share capital instead of real money (except for crypto-business and activities requiring state regulation).
+It should be considered that the authorized capital must be deposited before the shareholders receive income in the form of dividends.

 Confirmation of payment of equity capital contributions